easyt0re/mmrotate/README.md

 ## Introduction
 The original project is mmrotate.
 I forked a copy for my personal study.
 Let's hope I did it the correct way.

+I might need to put this to private but I don't know how for the moment.

+- The 1st step, or maybe the 0th step, is to use the "vanilla" version properly, get with the program.
+- [] through this process, I might want to keep track of commands I use to "set up shops" and automate.
+- The current step is to study a mod version of the project, supposedly.
+- [] to understand the changes, I might want to update folder by folder.
+This could also be a backup when I cannot fully understand or capture all the changes.

 MMRotate is an open-source toolbox for rotated object detection based on PyTorch.
 It is a part of the [OpenMMLab project](https://github.com/open-mmlab).